simonroux/Popcorn-visual-radio-demo/readme.md

 Popcorn visual radio demo (radiobimbo)
-The popcorn visual radio demo is a prototype to try to showcase complementary content to a linear audio content in a such a way that it could be experienced in a engaging non-linear way.
+The popcorn visual radio demo is a prototype showcasing complementary content alongside linear audio content with the goal of having a more entertaining non-linear listening experience.
 It's bimbofied radio content.

 ////// TO-DO //////////